tomaltarek/Programming-Notes/README.md

-# Wha this Repository is all about
+# What this Repository is all about
 We will discuss any kind of notes related to a programmer.